linh803/cc-a2-frontend/README.md

 6. Deploy the project to App Engine by running the following in a terminal:
     - `gcloud app deploy`

 The map is now deployed.
-The website URL can be found in the Project's Dashboard.
+The website's URL can be found in the Project's Dashboard.